qwertie/home/misc/Atlas-Shrugged-summary.md

 After they make love, the assistant manager of the apartment building delivers a letter from Quentin Daniels, reporting that if he discovers the secret of the motor, he won't reveal it to the world to avoid "helping those who despise me", so he won't accept a paycheck for his research, adding that if any trustees of the Institute "should remind me that I am now legally forbidden to cease being a janitor, I will quit."
 He does not explain how he will survive on zero income, but she calls him on the phone and he says he was just harvesting carrots from the former parking lot.
 She asks him to "wait for me no matter what happens" and asks Eddie to hold the Comet train for her.

-> It takes three days"— she remembered—"it will now take five days to reach Utah.
+> It takes three days"—she remembered—"it will now take five days to reach Utah.
 I have to go by train, there are people I have to see on the line — this can't be delayed, either."

 Hank agrees to fly his plane to meet her in Colorado, and leaves.
 Eddie visits her apartment to discuss operation plans, and notices Hank Rearden's personalized evening gown in her closet.
 Eddie goes to the cafeteria, where the unnamed railroad worker prods him until he spills the beans on Quentin Daniels and Dagny's Affair.